SIA's Scoot to fly to Bangkok, competes with Tiger

-SINGAPORE (Reuters) - Scoot, the new medium-to-long-haul budget carrier of Singapore Airlines Ltd, said on Tuesday it will serve the Singapore-Bangkok route from July, putting it head on with its bigger sister Tiger Airways Holdings Ltd.
+SINGAPORE, April 24 (Reuters) - Scoot, the new medium-to-long-haul budget carrier of Singapore Airlines Ltd , said on Tuesday it will serve the Singapore-Bangkok route from July, putting it head on with its bigger sister Tiger Airways Holdings Ltd.

 “It is to provide more connectivity for our guests, so our guests from Australia and China can go to Bangkok as well via Singapore,” Scoot’s spokeswoman See Lingling said.

-She said the routes would help the carrier make the most of its Boeing (BA.N) 777-200 aircraft.
+She said the routes would help the carrier make the most of its Boeing 777-200 aircraft.

 Scoot will make its inaugural flight on June 26, with Sydney the first destination.

-Last year, Singapore Airlines (SIAL.SI) announced the set-up of Scoot as part of its strategy to capture the fast-growing budget market in Asia, which has been dominated by Malaysia’s AirAsia Bhd (AIRA.KL) and Indonesia’s Lion Air.
+Last year, Singapore Airlines announced the set-up of Scoot as part of its strategy to capture the fast-growing budget market in Asia, which has been dominated by Malaysia’s AirAsia Bhd and Indonesia’s Lion Air. ($1 = 1.2497 Singapore dollars) (Reporting by Harry Suhartono)